10 Tips for Choosing an IT Support Provider in NYC

 The president of a New York-based financial firm once told us that searching for a good, local IT support company felt like falling into a black hole.
 The options can be overwhelming and if your business is new to the outsourced IT world, it may be difficult to identify exactly what you should be looking for.

-In larger metropolitan areas such as New York City, you won’t find a shortage of IT providers, but you will find big differences – ranging from service offerings and capabilities; to expertise and experience; to responsiveness, quality, and price.
+You won’t find a shortage of New York IT support providers, but you will find big differences – ranging from service offerings and capabilities; to expertise and experience; to responsiveness, quality, and price.

 Here are ten tips that can help you narrow the field – and choose an IT provider that fits your business:

 - Go Local While many IT providers may claim to serve the New York City area, this vague reference can cover a significant geographic footprint.
 If a provider’s consultants work out of an office in New Jersey or New England, their availability to serve you will be limited by travel time and distance.
 In an emergency, a provider’s quick in-person response can help you minimize losses in productivity – and even revenues.
 Look for a provider whose consultants work within the city limits so that travel means across town, not across state lines.
 For even more continuity, ensure your IT company has a bench of back-up consultants for coverage in case of sickness or vacation.